cloudblog004/fantasticfoodies/content/en/posts/1323-how-to-make-ultimate-chicken-spaghetti.md

 1. boil spaghetti in seasoned chicken broth
 1. drain spaghetti but save juice-will use some in mixing
-1. mix all microwave ingredients together &amp; microwave until done
+1. mix all microwave ingredients together & microwave until done
 1. add ingredients from last group to microwaved group
 1. add all ingredients, including broth to make creamy
 1. keep warm in crock pot